DAMO-NLP-SG/LLM-Multilingual-Knowledge-Boundaries/README.md

 # LLM-Multilingual-Knowledge-Boundaries
-Code and datasets for paper "Analyzing LLMs' Knowledge Boundary Cognition Across Languages Through the Lens of Internal Representations"
+Code and datasets for paper "Analyzing LLMs' Knowledge Boundary Cognition Across Languages Through the Lens of Internal Representations" to appear at ACL 2025.

-We are updating all code and resources in the next few days.
+We are updating all code and resources.

 Dataset links:
 [FreshQA-multilingual](https://huggingface.co/datasets/SeaLLMs/FreshQA-multilingual); FreshQA-multilingual-augmented; [True-False-multilingual](https://huggingface.co/datasets/SeaLLMs/TrueFalse-Statements-multilingual); SeaRefuse